lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    important to note that, in the No-ACK mode or when N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.

 *  Datagram Tag (DTag).
-The DTag field, if present, is set to the same value for all fragments carrying the same IPv6 datagram, and to different values for different datagrams.
-Using this field, the sender can interleave fragments from different IPv6 datagrams, while the receiver can still tell them apart.
+The DTag field, if present, is set to the same value for all fragments carrying the same SCHC packet, and to different values for different datagrams.
+Using this field, the sender can interleave fragments from different SCHC packets, while the receiver can still tell them apart.
 In the fragment formats, the size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
-For each new IPv6 datagram processed by the sender, DTag MUST be sequentially increased, from 0 to 2^T – 1 wrapping back from 2^T - 1 to 0.
+For each new SCHC packet processed by the sender, DTag MUST be sequentially increased, from 0 to 2^T – 1 wrapping back from 2^T - 1 to 0.
 In the ACK format, DTag carries the same value as the DTag field in the fragments for which this ACK is intended.

 *  W (window): W is a 1-bit field.
 This field carries the same value for all fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.